Irma Recovery Begins; Storm Flooded Parts Of Florida, South Carolina And Georgia

 "At its height, the storm generated a nearly 10-foot tide," the Post and Courier reports.
 "That was 4 feet more than normal and among the worst tidal surges in 80 years after Hugo in 1989 and a storm in 1940.
 It was about 8 inches higher than last year's Hurricane Matthew."

 The waters were so high in nearby Folly Beach that they freed a famous local landmark — a boat that had been deposited along a road by Hurricane Hugo in 1989, and which had become a popular canvas for graffiti art.
+It came to rest against a dock whose owner managed to tie a line to it.

 Other coastal areas, including Hilton Head and Beaufort, also saw floods.
 And at Edisto Beach, which has struggled to rebuild after Hurricane Matthew hit it hard last October, the ocean once again pushed past the dunes and onto surface streets.